Interest-Only Offset Mortgages Explained

 Income

-Each of the lenders who offer this type of mortgage has a different minimum income requirement and it may depend on the circumstances.
-For example, Scottish Widows requires a minimum income of £100,000 if your repayment strategy is the sale of a mortgaged property.
+Each lender who offers this type of mortgage has a different minimum income requirement, which may depend on the circumstances.
+For example, Scottish Widows requires a minimum income of £100,000 if your repayment strategy is selling a mortgaged property.
 Others have no minimum income requirement.

 Deposit

-These mortgages are considered riskier than some others and so require a larger deposit, upwards of about 25% of the property’s value.
+These mortgages are considered riskier than others and require a larger deposit of about 25% of the property’s value.

 We're so confident in our service, we guarantee it.